uml-robotics/uml_hri_nerve_nav_sim_resources/README.md

   * **reset_robot.cpp** - Subscribes to the /spawn topic and resets the robot models position.
   * **spawn_pub.cpp** - Publishes the robots spawn location on the /spawn topic.
 * **worlds/** - Contains all .world files for Gazebo to load.
 * **setup.sh** - A setup script that makes the models and textures provided in this package available for Gazebo to use.
+Uses an int argument for the current gazebo version

 ## Useful Resources:
 [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials)
 [Gazebo Tutorials](http://gazebosim.org/tutorials)